-The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that two neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, parcels in neighborhood 5, were generally at higher assessment levels than the rest of the population and parcels in sub area 2 that are not waterfront, were at lower assessment levels than the rest of the population.
+The analysis of Townhouse Plats sales result showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, parcels located in subarea 1 and building grade less than 8, were generally at lower assessment levels than the rest of the Townhouse population.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 713 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 676 useable residential sales in the area that includes 569 Single Family/Duplex/ Triplex sales and 107 Townhouse sales.

-Sales used in the valuation model were time adjusted to January 1, 2019.
+Sales used in the valuation model were time adjusted to January 1, 2020.
 The chosen adjustment model was developed using multiple regression.
 An explanatory adjustment table is included in this report.